aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### Who Runs It?

 I'm Adam Elkus, a PhD student in Computational Social Science at George Mason University.
 For more about me, see my page [here](http://aelkus.github.io).
 For all communications regarding this discussion group, please email me at `papers.we.love.in.strategy@gmail.com`.

-With the exception of the top-level description ([here](http://aelkus.github.io/papers-we-love-in-strategic-theory/)) and presentation summaries (posted [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations)), all important announcements and information will be located in this repository.
+With the exception of the top-level description ([here](http://aelkus.github.io/papers-we-love-in-strategic-theory/)) and presentation summaries (posted [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations)), all important announcements and information will be located in this Github repository.

 ### Why Haven't I Seen This Before?/Why Is It So Bare Bones?